7 Ways Organizations Benefit from DevOps

 By allowing the team to adapt towards the needs of the products that they maintain, the teams can come up with better ideas for improvement and maintenance due to their previous experience.

-3. Agile teams & processes throughout the entire application lifecycle
+3. Efficiency: Agile teams and processes throughout the entire application lifecycle

 When the entire application lifecycle is fully agile, organizations can achieve even quicker time to market for new functionality and products.

-4. Ops is no longer ‘just’ keeping the lights on
+4. Respect for the users: Ops is no longer ‘just’ keeping the lights on

 When issues come up, the DevOps team has the ability to listen to the users and implement the needed functionality or fixes.

-5. Reduced cost and risk after the deployment
+5. Cost-effectiveness: Reduced cost and risk after the deployment

-6. Continuous Organizational automation by the (Dev)Ops teams who are constantly trying to improve and speed up the most time-consuming processes.
-This results in faster and more reliable delivery of functionality after every release.
+This comes from the (Dev)Ops teams who are constantly trying to improve and speed up the most time-consuming processes.
+It results in faster and more reliable delivery of functionality after every release.

 As with adopting agile, a change in mindset is key to a successful DevOps adoption.
 When you are implementing DevOps, it is key that you change your way of thinking and working.
 A great thing to remember while making the change is CAMS.
-John Willis and Damon Edwards were the first people to introduce the term CAMS.
+John Willis and Damon Edwards were the first people to introduce this term.
 CAMS is an acronym that represents the core values behind DevOps:

 - Culture: People and process ultimately make DevOps successful, and everybody needs to support the vision.